Press "Enter" to skip to content

 Roles and Functions of Fats in the Body

 1. Most lipids are the building blocks of the human body.
-(The concept of lipid is a broad concept that includes fats, oils, fatty acids, phospholipids and steroids.)
+(The concept of lipid is a broad concept that includes fats, oils, fatty acids, phospholipids and steroids.
+For detailed information on lipids, see Lipids; Classification, Fatty Acids, Fats, and Oils)

 3. Fats provide heat isolation and protect the body against cold.